 Indeed, if we ignore the Western taboo against cannabis that a section of upper-class Indians have imbibed, bhang, and more generally, cannabis, is ubiquitous in India.
 Not only that, cannabis has a long history of use in India, stretching right back to the Vedic age.

-The Atharva Veda mentions cannabis as one the five most sacred plants on Earth and says that a guardian angel resides in its leaves.
-It also refers to it as a "source of happiness," a "joy-giver" and a "liberator".
+mentions cannabis as one the five most sacred plants on Earth and says that a guardian angel resides in its leaves.
+It also refers to it as a “source of happiness,” a “joy-giver” and a “liberator”.
 Ayurveda considers the cannabis plant to be of medicinal value and in the Sushruta Samhita (6 BCE) it is used to aid digestion and appetite.
-So common is it in Ayurveda that the Indian Hemp Drugs Commission in 1894 called it that “penicillin of Ayurvedic medicine”.
+So common is it in Ayurveda that it has been called the “penicillin of Ayurvedic medicine”.
 The Unani system of medicine practised by Muslims in medieval India also used cannabis as a cure for diseases of the nervous system and as an antispasmodic and anticonvulsive.

 Although orthodox Islam forbids the use of intoxicants, cannabis has been quite commonly used by Muslims in India.
 Mughal emperor, Humayan was particularly fond of ma’jun, a sweet cannabis confectionary, the hash brownie of the medieval age.
 It could very well be possible that that his fatal fall down a flight of stairs was under the spell of a cannabis high.

 Sikh fighters often took bhang while in battle to help them fight better and numb their sense of pain.
 A remnant of this tradition exists till this day with the Nihang, a Sikh order, who ritually consume the narcotic.